Compact Complex Manifolds with Small Gauduchon Cone: The interior of the pseudo-effective cone

 $(i)$\, If $h^{1,\,1}_{BC}(X,\,\C) = 1$ and if there exists a non-zero $d$-closed $(1,\,1)$-current $T\geq 0$ on $X$, then $\mathring{{\cal E}}_X\neq\emptyset$.

 $(ii)$\, If $b_2(X)=0$, then $X$ is not in the class ${\cal C}$.

 \end{Prop}

-{\it Proof.} $(I)(i)$\, Suppose that such a current does not exist.
-Then by [Pop13b, Proposition 5.4], there exists a smooth $(1,\,1)$-form $\omega>0$ such that $\omega$ is $d$-exact (i.e. there exists a degenerate balanced structure $\omega$ on $X$ -- on any surface $n-1 = 1$).
-This is impossible since no K\"ahler metric can be $d$-exact on a {\it compact} complex manifold.
+{\it Proof.} $(I)(i)$\, Suppose that such a current did not exist.
+Then by [Pop13b, Proposition 5.4], there would exist a degenerate balanced structure $\omega$ on $X$, i.e. a smooth $(1,\,1)$-form $\omega>0$ such that $\omega^{n-1}$ is $d$-exact.
+Since $n-1 = 1$ on a surface, $\omega$ would be, in particular, a K\"ahler metric, contradicting the supposed non-existence of a non-zero $d$-closed positive $(1,\,1)$-current.